muchanem/sss-faq/faq/js/colors.md

 #### FAQ >> JavaScript >> Colors
 ----------------------------

-After a while, the gray, default color may get boring.
+After a while, the gray default color may get boring.
 To get the text colorful, you need to import a module.
 This is a simple task as done below.